Opinion | A dangerous trend among GOP candidates shows the Trump threat is here to stay

 But it’s gotten worse.
 In the nationally watched recall election in the most populous state — and in high-profile statewide campaigns in many key swing states — we’re all but certain to see future legitimate election losses treated as illegitimate by definition.

-An important feature of all this is that the lies about the majorities who win fair elections, and even the undermining of faith that our electoral system is fundamentally capable of rendering legitimate outcomes, are prior to the future project of overturning such outcomes.
+An important feature of all this is that the lies about the majorities who win fair elections, and even the undermining of faith that our electoral system is fundamentally capable of rendering legitimate outcomes, are essential first steps toward overturning such outcomes later.
 The lies are the foundation, the starting point for potential future efforts to subvert our democratic order.

 It’s unclear what this will mean for the GOP as a whole over time.
 But it’s ominous that you rarely hear condemnation of any of this from the most senior figures in the party.